HashemShepard/ReplicationGraphBlueprint/README.md

 ```

 ## How to use it.

+if you have cook errors The rep graph BP has to be set to explicitly cook or it doesn't cook for dedicated servers, in additional asset directory to cook.

 After installation, open up created blueprint class.
 In Class default details, there are some settings that you may customize to fit your own game.